JackKelly/hypergrib/design.md

 - Keep a few hundred network request in-flight at any given moment (user configurable).
 (Why?
 Because the [AnyBlob paper](https://www.vldb.org/pvldb/vol16/p2769-durner.pdf) suggests that is what's required to achieve max throughput).
 - Consolidate nearby byterange requests (user configurable) to minimise overhead, and reduce the total number of IO operations.

+#### Slice _into_ each GRIB message
+For example, some GRIBs are compressed in JPEG2000, and JPEG2000 allows _parts_ of the image to be decompressed.
+And maybe, whilst making the manifest, we could decompress each GRIB file and save the state of the decompressor every, say, 4 kB.
+Then, at query time, if we want a single pixel then we'd have to stream at most 4 kB of data from disk.
+Although that has its own issues.).

 ## If it's too slow to get `.idx` files: